ArnoldPretoriusUCT/Control-Systems/README.md

 - Virtual Lab 7 - Steady-state error
 - Virtual Lab 8 - Design specifications

-### Project
+### Projects
-- Project - Attitude control of a quadcopter
+- Project 1 - Attitude control of a quadcopter
+- Project 2 - Control design for a FlappyBird game

 ## Learning goals
 The objective of this course is to provide an introduction to control systems engineering.
 This comprises: